tpximpact/mhclg-oruk/content/info/privacy/index.md

 We design, build and run our systems to make sure that your data is as safe as possible at all stages, both while it’s processed and when it’s stored.

-Where possible, personal data is stored in the UK or the European Economic Area (EEA), however, one of our systems has primary processing facilities in the United States.
+Where possible, personal data is stored in the UK or the European Economic Area (EEA).

 ## How we protect your data and keep it secure